Friday, February 23, 2024

 He was suddenly aware of a slight headache coming on, likely triggered by the two (three?) glasses of cheap moscato his mother always to seem to buy in bulk lately.
 Of course, the conspicuous absence of the elephant not in the room was an equally-feasible culprit.

 “It’s pretty crazy,” he idly continued after briefly massaging his temple.
-“We’ve already had two or three reps from some pretty big media outlets come to the school and guarantee jobs for journalism majors.”
+“Two or three reps from some pretty big media outlets have already come to the school to guarantee jobs for journalism majors.”

 “Wow,” Samantha exclaimed, interdicting a morsel of sausage stuffing that threatened to leap out of her mouth.
 “God, when I was in college, journalism wasn’t even an option.”